-We advertise all of the properties on our own company website and the property portals Zoopla and Primelocation.
+We advertise all of the properties on our own company website and the property portals Zoopla, Primelocation and On The Market.
 We will also advertise our properties on Social media portals such as Facebook, Twitter, Instagram.
 A 'For Sale’ board will be erected at the front of the property unless stated otherwise.

 We accompany all viewings unless stated otherwise.